Level II Trauma Center and Primary Stroke Center

-Good Samaritan Hospital is verified by the American College of Surgeons (ACS) as a Level II Trauma Center.
-Verification by the ACS demonstrates that Good Samaritan Hospital has met stringent criteria reflecting commitment, excellence and assurance of high quality care for all trauma patients.
+CHI Health Good Samaritan is designated as an Advanced Level II Trauma Center by the Nebraska Statewide Trauma System, which demonstrates the ability to meet stringent criteria reflecting commitment, excellence and assurance of high quality care for all trauma patients.
 Good Samaritan is also designated as a primary stroke center.

 The trauma program serves as an educational and clinical resource for local and regional trauma service providers, including physicians, nurses, paramedics and other clinical personnel involved in the care of injured patients.
 This is accomplished through such activities as workshops, presentations and regularly updated mailings to communities in the surrounding referral area.